Baked Salmon with a Soy Sauce-Dijon Mustard Glaze

-4 skin-on salmon fillets, rinsed and patted dry
+- 4 skin-on salmon fillets, rinsed and patted dry

 - Whisk mustard, vinegar, and brown sugar together in a bowl.
 Stream vegetable oil into the mustard mixture while whisking vigorously until emulsified; season with pepper.

 - Pour ¼ cup mustard mixture into a small bowl; add soy sauce and stir.

 - Whisk dill into remaining mustard mixture to create mustard-dill sauce.

-- Line a rimmed baking sheet with aluminum foil.
-Arrange salmon fillets skin sides down on the prepared baking sheet.
+- Arrange salmon fillets skin-side down on the prepared baking sheet.
 Liberally brush soy sauce mixture onto all sides of the fillets.
 Allow to sit at room temperature for 20 minutes.

-- Preheat oven to 450°F (230°C).
-Bake salmon in preheated oven until cooked through and fish flakes easily with a fork, 10 to 12 minutes.
+- Bake salmon in preheated oven until cooked through and fish flakes easily with a fork, 10 to 12 minutes.
 Serve immediately with the mustard-dill sauce.

 What others are saying